The 2011 NFL draft is now history.

 Critics have howled from all corners at the Steelers failure to select a corner in the first or second round.

 A 1st round corner would have been welcome indeed.
-But the need to inject youth into the defensive line is also a need, and players essential need to re-learn the positions they’re playing under Johnny Mitchell.
-The Steelers may not “need” Cameron Heyward in 2011, but they will certainly need him in 2012.
+But the need to inject youth into the defensive line is also a need, and players essential need to re-learn the positions they’re playing under John Mitchell.
+The Steelers may not “need” Cam Heyward in 2011, but they will certainly need him in 2012.